Discipline Not Product

 Further while the asset owners will know what the asset is and its importance it is the responsibility of the IT staff to identify where in the corporate (or increasingly, cloud) infrastructure these assets reside to best secure them at rest as well as in transit.

 “Measure twice, cut once” The process of asset discovery and analysis is eye opening to many corporations.
 Long before any security measure is implemented this critical step is done once, twice and even three times to assure everything is captured.

 Security is about your people, as much as your technology

-The only secure digital asset is the once which people have no access to.
+The only secure digital asset is the one which people have no access to.
 While true this is completely impractical.
-In fact, if asked, most people would say “Give me easy access to my data, from anywhere I want, whenever I want; I have a job to do!”.
+In fact, if asked, most people would say “Give me easy access to my data, from anywhere I want, whenever I want; I have a job to do”.
 How do you balance the needs of the corporation to succeed with the needs to maintain security?